nextcloud/android/SETUP.md

 NOTE: You must sign the [Contributor Agreement][1] before your changes can be accepted!

 * Commit your changes locally: "git commit -a"
+* If substantial changes were done to the official repository while you were working, merge those changes: "git merge upstream/develop"
 * Push your changes to your Github repo: "git push"
 * Browse to https://github.com/YOURGITHUBNAME/android/pulls and issue pull request
 * Click "Edit" and set "base:develop"